franziskusz/dodge-gds/README.md

 - [python-pandas-plotter](https://github.com/franziskusz/pandas-plotter)

 ## Setup
+- Installing [Support for the Vulkan Renderer](https://www.vulkan.org/tools#vulkan-gpu-resources) might be required.

 If the [prebuild executables](https://github.com/franziskusz/dodge-gds/releases/tag/v0.1.0-alpha) [should not work for you](https://github.com/franziskusz/dodge-gds/issues/1), you can build the project from source with the following steps:
 1. [Download Godot 4.2](https://godotengine.org/download/archive/4.2-stable/)
 2. Clone this repository by opening a shell and entering: